 Division of Administrative Services

-The Division of Administrative Services encompasses the Office of Contracts, Office of Grants and Building Services, Real Estate Management and Strategic Planning, Office of Technology and Information Services, Office of Engineering, and Office of Assets and Property Management.
+The Division of Administrative Services encompasses the Office of Grants and Building Services, Real Estate Management and Strategic Planning, Office of Technology and Information Services, Office of Engineering, and Office of Assets and Property Management.

-OFFICE OF GRANTS, REAL ESTATE MANAGEMENT AND STRATEGIC PLANNING
+OFFICE OF TECHNOLOGY AND INFORMATION SERVICES / STRATEGIC PLANNING

-The third arm, Strategic Planning, is the agency's centralized data monitor for performance metrics, operational planning and business continuity.
+Additionally, Strategic Planning is the agency's centralized data monitor for performance metrics, operational planning and business continuity.
 The unit also provides annual strategic planning reports to the Governor's Office of Planning and Budget.

 OFFICE OF ENGINEERING

-The Engineering and Construction team's mission is to address the needs outlined in DJJ's strategic plan for growth and development, as well as its challenges by meeting the maintenance and repair needs in the agency's aging facilities.
+The Engineering and Construction team's mission is to address the needs outlined in DJJ's strategic plan for growth and development and its challenges by meeting the maintenance and repair needs in the agency's aging facilities.

 OFFICE OF ASSETS AND PROPERTY MANAGEMENT

 The Office of Assets and Property Management's mission is to establish operational procedures to account for agency assets.
 The Department of Juvenile Justice currently has approximately 37,000 total assets consisting of state-owned assets, leased computers and vehicles, state-owned vehicles and an assortment of office furnishings.